IntelAgir-Research-Group/intelagir-research-group.github.io/pages/projects.md

             </figure>
             <div><strong style="color: #00FF00;">Transformar</strong><br>
                 <div style="text-align:left;">
-               In this project, led by Paulo Varela, we transform illegal TVBox/IPTV equipments seized by the Customs into microcomputers, and deliver them to public schools in the region of Francisco Beltrão.
-Read more about it [here](utfpr.edu.br/noticias/geral/divulgacao-cientifica/projeto-transforma-equipamento-pirata-em-computador-para-escolas).
+               In this project, led by Paulo Varela, we transform illegal TVBox/IPTV equipments seized by the Customs into microcomputers and deliver them to public schools in the region of Francisco Beltrão.                     <br><br>
-                    <br><br>
                 </div>
             </div>
         </div>